Cygnasium/pathr/README.md

 ## Commands

-pathr -listpath         : List all directories in PATH.\n pathr -listex           : List all executables in PATH.\n pathr --topath <path>   : Add a directory to PATH.\n pathr --rmfrompath <path>: Remove a directory from PATH.\n pathr --find <name>     : Find an executable by name.\n pathr -showpath        : Display the current PATH environment variable.\n pathr --savepath        : Save the current PATH to a file.\n pathr --loadpath <file> : Load PATH from a saved file.\n pathr -help             : Display this help menu.
+pathr -listpath         : List all directories in PATH.
+pathr -listex           : List all executables in PATH.
+pathr --topath <path>   : Add a directory to PATH.
+pathr --rmfrompath <path>: Remove a directory from PATH.
+pathr --find <name>     : Find an executable by name.
+pathr -showpath        : Display the current PATH environment variable.
+pathr --savepath        : Save the current PATH to a file.
+pathr --loadpath <file> : Load PATH from a saved file.
+pathr -help             : Display this help menu.